RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ### TS.INCRBY/TS.DECRBY

 Creates a new sample that increments/decrements the latest sample's value.

-Append only support.
+> Note: These commands are supported only in append only mode.

 ```sql
 TS.INCRBY key value [TIMESTAMP timestamp] [RETENTION retentionTime] [UNCOMPRESSED] [LABELS label value..]